 Most of the time, whether or not you choose to help a person who is in trouble is completely at your discretion.
 If you have the ability and can safely render aid, you may decide to help a person who is stuck on the side of the road or facing some other form of danger or trouble.
 However, is there ever a time when you could be sued if you fail to render aid to a person in need?

 The answer is – it is highly unlikely.
 But we will look at a couple of circumstances where this is the case.

-According to California state law, there are only a couple of occasion when you are an obligation to help a person.
+According to California state law, there are only a couple of occasions when you are in obligation to help a person.

 - If you caused the person to be in danger – If you are involved in a car accident with someone, and they seem injured, call 911 and stay with the person until help arrives.
 Leaving a person that you have caused harm to, even inadvertently, could result in a lawsuit.
 What if you thought the injuries were minor, but the person died from internal bleeding after you left?
 You could be open both to a wrongful death suit and criminal charges.

-To learn more about how to protect yourself from a negligence suit or to discuss your situation with a personal injury attorney, contact Petrov Law Firm today at 619-344-0360.
-Our experienced San Diego attorneys can give you the assistance you need to understand negligence cases in the state of California.
+To learn more about how to protect yourself from a negligence suit or to discuss your situation with a personal injury attorney, contact Petrov Personal Injury Lawyers today.
+Our experienced personal injury attorneys in Vista, CA can give you the assistance you need to understand negligence cases in the state of California.

 Contact the North County Personal Injury Lawyers at Petrov Personal Injury Lawyers for Help Today

 We serve in North County, CA and its surrounding areas: